simopt-admin/simopt/docs/source/development/testing.rst

 Instead, testing is used to check experiment outputs against known results to ensure that changes to the code base do not inadvertently change results.
 This means that even though the tests may fail, it does not necessarily indicate a problem with the code.
 The tests are primarily intended for developers making changes to the code base.
-Non-developers of SimOpt should not need to run the tests, but they are welcome to do so if they wish.

 Testing Framework
 -----------------